UFAL-DSG/pykaldi/src/pykaldi/README.rst

 All the scripts in `<pykaldi/binutils>`_ set up these variables.
 Please use the scripts as a reference or install the packages system wide via ``python setup.py install``.
+The system wide installation is descriped in ``INSTALL.rst`` in the root directory of this git repository.

 Testing on sample data
 ----------------------